 Candy Cane inspired soap bars couldn’t be more fitting as a homemade Christmas gift.
 If you’ve never made your own soap bars from scratch (with lye), please stop right here.
-Please read my beginner soap bar recipe first, so that you are briefed on all the safety precautions to take; and you’ll also benefit from the step-by-step photos.
+Please read my beginner soap bar recipe first, or enrol in my soap-making course.
+That way, you will know all the safety precautions to take; and you’ll also benefit from the step-by-step visuals.
 This recipe is for intermediate soap-makers, so it assumes a bit of knowledge.
 If you’re an inexperienced soaper, but you really want candy cane soap, then rather buy melt-and-pour soap and follow my recipe from step 8 onwards.

 2 Tablespoons Sunflower Oil to dissolve oxide powders.